Delicious Methi Poori

 • Add salt

-• Start with ¼ cup of boiling at a time to mix the first 3 ingredients until you have a good dough consistency
+• Start with ¼ cup of boiling at a time to mix the flour & Methi, until you have a good dough consistency

 • Break off pieces off dough and roll until it's the size of your palm